Doctrine · SOC 2 / ISO 27001 / HIPAA

 Exceeds is one surface.
 Here’s the family it belongs to.

 Every Hive surface signs its own evidence with the same primitives: SHA3-256 canonical hashing, Ed25519 + ML-DSA-65 dual signatures, and a published Merkle Mountain Range root.
 The receipt is the audit evidence.
-The envelope is the universal generalization — every transaction, every framework, every surface.
+This same envelope works everywhere: every transaction, every framework, every surface.